 Spray nozzles are created batch-wise, with several thousand nozzles from a single silicon wafer.
 Upscaling is a bigger challenge for the back end processes like packaging the nozzle chip in the plastic spray nozzle unit.
-This spray nozzle unit assembly is done in our GMP clean room facility in semi automatic an full automated production lines.
+This spray nozzle unit assembly is done in our GMP clean room facility in semi automatic and fully automated production lines.
 Medspray owns six patent families around the spray nozzle unit technology.
-In 2013 and 2014 Medspray’s focus is on scaling up the production of spray nozzle units to several million pieces yearly.
+In 2016 Medspray’s focus is on scaling up the production of spray nozzle units to several million pieces yearly.

 Our spray nozzle units are based on plain orifice nozzles, creating Rayleigh jets.
 A 2 micron hole creates a jet, breaking up in mono-disperse 4 micron droplet trains.
 The diameter of the droplets is twice the size of the orifice.
 The hole size can be engineered to meet the specific requirements of the device.
 Spray nozzle chips do not have electronic functions, it is purely a mechanical structure, made with technologies generally used to make computer chips.

 Pressing water through the medspray nozzle results in a jet which will automatically break up in droplets (Rayleigh breakup).
 This is mono-disperse, all droplets have the same size.
 The droplets are twice the size of the jet.
 By changing the hole diameter of the spray nozzle, the droplet size can be engineered for optimal performance.